 Verify that the release version of the product does not use default entry points (python.exe on Windows, and pythonX.Y on other platforms) since these are executable from the command line and do not have hooks enabled by default.

-Consider using a modified entry point that restricts the use of optional arguments since this will reduce the chance of unintentional code from being executed.
+Consider using a modified entry point that restricts the use of optional arguments to reduce the chance of unintentional code being executed.

-Avoid any unprotected settings from the working environment in an entry point.
+Avoid unprotected settings from the working environment in entry points.

 If the application is performing event logging as part of normal operations, consider logging all predetermined events in calling external libraries.

-Consider logging as many events as possible and ensure that such logs are moved off local machines frequently.
+Consider logging as many events as possible and ensure that such logs are safely archived.

 6.49 Library signature [NSQ]